The more you ask of your brain – the more it will deliver.

 So Facebook for seniors is, as it should be, a great form of communication.

 Here at Mountain View we have our own Closed Facebook Group where we can share a good joke, or advertise a social event.
-And the Admin team of the group is adamant that it will remain a positive cyber-place where we can hang out together in safety.
+And the Admin team of the group is adamant that it will remain a positive cyber-space where we can hang out together in safety.

 You can find the group on Facebook at: